BOINC/boinc-policy/Governance_Documents/Governance.md

 - If fewer than 75% of the members of the PMC cast a vote during the 7 day voting period, then a new election must be held.
 - In the event that no-one has a majority at the end of the 7 day voting period, then a new election must be held.
 - If after 2 attempts to conduct an election no-one has been elected or nominated, then the previous chair is automatically re-instated to a new one year term.
-- In the event that a member of the PMC reports an issue with regards to access to the PMC private mailling list that impacts their ability to nominate someone or cast a vote, then the election shall be null and void and must be redone once the issue is resolved.
+- In the event that a member of the PMC reports an issue with regards to access to the PMC private mailing list that impacts their ability to nominate someone or cast a vote, then the election shall be null and void and must be redone once the issue is resolved.

 #### 5.3.3 Other voting decisions
 For all other types of decisions that require a PMC vote, the PMC will start decision making using the consensus voting with PMC members voting.
 If consensus voting fails to reach agreement, the chair or the person who called the vote can request that a majority vote occurs to determine the outcome.